Options for Survivors

 All survivors of sexual assault and rape have three legal remedies open to them.
 The three primary options are:

 Mason students have additional options, which are described at the end of this section.

 These avenues are not mutually exclusive.
 First, it’s important that you not feel coerced into any action.
 Criminal and civil suits take time and may result in no conviction or loss of a suit.
 Yet, many survivors who have chosen either or both options have found the process to be empowering, regardless of the outcome.

 However, it would be helpful to discuss these options with a sexual assault counselor, victim-witness coordinator, a lawyer with experience in this area, as well as family and friends.
 Establish your support system in advance.
 These people are the same individuals you might rely on throughout the legal proceedings.

 In order to prosecute criminally, you must file a formal report with the police department.
 It is also to your advantage to have evidence collected at the emergency room.
 If you reported after the 72-hour “window” for effective evidence collection, you may still report, and still go forward with prosecution.
 You may request to speak to an officer who has experience dealing with victims of sexual assault and can help make the report a more comfortable experience for you.

 Once you have given a report to a police officer, the case is assigned to an investigator, usually a detective specially trained to handle sexual assault cases.
 You will also be assigned a Victim-Witness Assistant whose job is to guide you through the legal system.
-You may also request the GMU WAVES Advocate to accompany you on all interviews, etc.
+You may also request the GMU Student Support and Advocacy Center Advocate to accompany you on all interviews, etc.